liviosilvamuller/Fundamentals-of-R/README.md

 # Fundametals of R

-This is a public repository containing class materials for Fundamentals of R course!
+This is a public repository containing class materials for Fundamentals of R course.

 ## Instructors